jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 The first mechanical tools such as weaving looms and drill presses greatly sped up production.
 However, they were so large and expensive that printers, blacksmiths, and farmers couldn't afford to own their own tools anymore.
 These specialists on Main Street gradually lost out to the industrial production line and the big companies that ran them.

 That's why corporations populated the world with mechanical products during the Industrial Age.
 They put in colossal production lines and supply chains that spread across the globe to maximize how much stuff we could make.
 This era of mass-production was so competitive not only did it chip away at "Main Street" economics; it also meant only a few companies could survive.
-If you've ever watched business news like CNBC, you've seen their stock ticker runs none stop.
+If you've ever watched business news you've seen how the stock ticker runs none stop.
 It's because every detail about a company's sales and profits is reacted to in real-time.
 This per the second assessment shows how most businesses, especially those listed on the stock market, must fight really hard to stay alive in the era of mass-production.

 In short, Industrial Age companies live to compete.